MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-repl.md

 # Working With the REPL

-One of the important tools in creating UITests is the the *REPL* (*read-eval-print-loop*).
+One of the important tools in creating UITests is the *REPL* (*read-eval-print-loop*).
 The REPL is a console-like environment in which the developer enters expressions or a commands.
 It will then evaluate those expressions, and display the results to the user.

 The REPL is helpful when creating UITests &ndash; it allows us to explore the user interface and create the queries and statements so that the test may interact with the application.